gtoonstra/sqlineage/README.md

 ```

 5. Execute "compile.sh": `./compile.sh`
-6. Compile and install the module in your virtual environment: `python3 setup.py install`
+6. Compile and install the module in your virtual environment: `pip install . --upgrade`

 ### Testing